zeynalzeynalov/chess-game/README.md

 # Chess game
-A simulation of Chess game with multithreaded mechanism.
+A simulation of Chess game with multithreaded approach.